Powerful Black History Reads: Recommended Books and Authors

 Author Ta-Nehisi Coates

 Between the World and Me by Ta-Nehisi Coates is an intimate, powerful letter from a father to his teenage son about what it means to be Black in America.
 He writes from his own experience and others.
-Between the World and Me is a National Book Award Winner, named a must read by Toni Morrison, a Pulitzer Prize Finalist, a National Book Critics Award Finalist and named One of the Best Books of the Decade by CNN.
+Between the World and Me is a National Book Award Winner, a Pulitzer Prize Finalist, a National Book Critics Award Finalist and named One of the Best Books of the Decade by CNN.

 Click here to purchase a copy and click here to listen to the podcast based on the book.
 A documentary special is available on HBO for current subscribers.